isacdaavid/phd_thesis_markdown/source/03_summary.md

 <!-- Rationale -->

-Metanalyses in affective neuroscience have failed to agree on what the specific neural substrates of distinct emotional experiences are;
-rendering debates among psychological theories of emotion the more vigorous.
+Metanalyses in affective neuroscience have failed to agree on what the specific neural substrates of distinct emotional experiences are, rendering debates among psychological theories of emotion the more vigorous.
 This has led many to believe that their decoding could benefit from more sensitive methods.
 Task-related PET and fMRI brain